xavierchia/xavierchia.github.io/articles.md

 <article class="post">

   <strong>I write about</strong> ideas for leveling up your entrepreneurial game, building your personal brand, and breaking down invisible walls.
-New articles are sent to <a href="/newsletter">my email newsletter</a> every Monday and Thursday.
+New articles are sent to <a href="/newsletter">my email newsletter</a> every Monday.
 You can read a few popular articles below or scroll down to browse recent posts.
 <br> <br>
   <strong>Popular Articles</strong>
 <div class="noyellowlinks">